mikedesu/raylib-rpg-c/src/PLAN.md

 ## Definite Next Things

-1. When in the primary gameplay scene, when pressing escape, currently it instantly exits the game.
-I want to incrementally modify this behavior.
-This was a fine start but I need to present the player with a window that asks if they really want to exit, with a yes or no menu toggle in the window that pops up.
-Current message window behavior does not offer things like Yes/No or any toggleable optionality when presenting a message to the player.
-"Do You Really Want To Quit?
-Y/N", "Are You Sure You Want To Quit?
-Press Y or N" could be acceptable instead of a whole real "toggle" like I have in the Title Screen or in the Character Creation Screen.
-The simpler the better.
-So, to summarize, we need:
-  - Message Windows that can offer a selection that returns a true/false or etc. depending on what the user inputs
-  - Use the new Message Window to implement a "quit" safeguard before exiting...
-    - "Do You Want To Exit?
-Y/N" or "Are You Sure You Want To Exit?
-Press Y or N"
-    - We still press Escape once to bring up the "HandleQuit" Message Window
-    - Outside of the Gameplay Scene, Escape will instant-quit the game still
-  - If the game was built as a web binary using `-DPLATFORM_WEB -DWEB`, then we wouldnt want to process quit this way.
-Instead, quitting the game by pressing escape and then answering "Y" to the quit dialog would result in being returned to the game title screen and the gamestate object being refreshed/renewed for a possible new game.

-2. Reduce the dungeon floor size to 8x8 to begin with.
+1. Reduce the dungeon floor size to 8x8 to begin with.
 We tested 64x64 last time and it feels really good with the new maze generation algorithm.
 I want to verify that it works at 8x8, then 16x16, then 32x32.
 This should give us a lot of variety when generating floors.
   - [ ] 8x8 tested (human must verify before proceeding)
   - [ ] 16x16 tested (human must verify before proceeding)
   - [ ] 32x32 tested (human must verify before proceeding)
   - [ ] 8x16 tested (human must verify before proceeding)
   - [ ] 16x8 tested (human must verify before proceeding)

-3. Prepare to generate a 2nd dungeon floor and add it to the gamestate dungeon's list of floors.
+2. Prepare to generate a 2nd dungeon floor and add it to the gamestate dungeon's list of floors.
   - 1st floor: 8x8
   - 2nd floor: 16x16

-4. Update the floor generation algorithms so that we assign 2 randomly-selected but different tiles (x, y) per floor (z) to be the `UPSTAIRS` and `DOWNSTAIRS` tiles.
+3. Update the floor generation algorithms so that we assign 2 randomly-selected but different tiles (x, y) per floor (z) to be the `UPSTAIRS` and `DOWNSTAIRS` tiles.

-5. Implement the `try_entity_go_upstairs` and `try_entity_go_downstairs` or similar functions necessary to handle any entity attempting to ascend or descend a staircase
+4. Implement the `try_entity_go_upstairs` and `try_entity_go_downstairs` or similar functions necessary to handle any entity attempting to ascend or descend a staircase
   - Method fails and produces a message history log stating the entity tried to go upstairs but there was no stairs, or some other error (yet to be decided) occurs
   - Same goes for downstairs
   - On success, gamestate dungeon's `current_floor` will point to the proper floor...the "top" of the dungeon begins at floor 0, and descending means the `current_floor` increases.
   - Attempting to ascend floors on floor 0 will result in a message box stating an error if the player/hero attempts to do so, and a message history log for other entities if they attempt to do so
   - Attempting to descend floors on the last floor in gamestate.d.floors will result in a similar popup if the hero attempts it, and a message history log if attempted by another entity (NPC, etc)